keriotisna/Project-Showcase/README.md

 ## Real-World Algorithms for IoT & Data Science
 ---

-> [!NOTE] Course Overview
+**Course Overview**
-> - Gained a deep intuition for several data science & real-time algorithms like PCA, SVD and Fourier Transforms from foundational statistics and linear algebra.
+- Gained a deep intuition for several data science & real-time algorithms like PCA, SVD and Fourier Transforms from foundational statistics and linear algebra.
-> - Solved a variety of engineering problems like pedestrian localization, audio source separation, and signal localization by engineering solutions from scratch.
+- Solved a variety of engineering problems like pedestrian localization, audio source separation, and signal localization by engineering solutions from scratch.

 **Detailed Course Description**